brunobevilaqua/minesweeper-api/README.md

 ## Run
 1. ```make up``` or ```docker-compose up```
 2. ```make run```
-3. Import `minesweeper-api.postman_collection.json` file on Postman
+3. Import `minesweeper-api.postman_collection.json` file on Postman and check the documentation for each request.

 ## Endpoints:
 There are endpoints exposed to create new game, get game and to update game by sending click or flag actions.